mas-4/ballmer-peak/README.md

 # Use

 This is an absurdly simple script.
-The initial commit takes a json object, but I'm changing it to just use an internal structure so I can run it on my Ipad in Pythonista.
+The initial commit took a json object, but I just inlined the input data in the script.
+So just open the script and modify what's present there before running.

 # Time